 The safety of models is our top priority, and we have a strict set of rules in place to ensure it.
 These rules apply to videos that are currently being shot and released by the company.
-Rule violations are grounds for disciplinary action, up to and including termination of employment.
 Any abuse of the rules can be reported confidentially.
+Please see the Responsibilities section at the end of this document for details.

 Any member of a production crew has the authority to stop shoots at any time if they have concerns about a model's safety.
 The scene must stop immediately, and will not continue until the well-being of the model is established and they have consented to continue.